-15.4.2.2 FINGERJOINT VERIFICATION (See Appendix VIII to XI)
+15.4.2.2 FINGERJOINT VERIFICATION (See APPENDICES VIII to XI)

-When the process fails to meet the requirements specified in this Standard, the facility shall be deemed to be in "OUT-OF-CONTROL" and the production as defined in Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3 shall be held pending the results of the following analysis and testing:
+When the process fails to meet the requirements specified in this Standard, the facility shall be deemed to be "OUT-OF-CONTROL" and the production as defined in Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3 shall be held pending the results of the following analysis and testing:

-- a) An examination of the test procedures, calibration/spot-checks and/or calculations shall be made to determine whether there were errors; - b) If no such errors are identified, proceed to Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3; - c) Held production deemed to be "OUT-OF-CONTROL" after evaluations in accordance with Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3 shall be rejected.
+- a) An examination of the test procedures, test equipment spot-checks and/or calculations shall be made to determine whether there were errors, - b) If no such errors are identified, proceed to Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3, - c) Held production deemed to be "OUT-OF-CONTROL" after evaluations in accordance with Sections 15.4.2.2.1 and/or 15.4.2.2.2 and/or 15.4.2.2.3 shall be rejected.
 The grade stamps from rejected production shall be obliterated or removed.

-15.4.2.2.1 DELAMINATION (See Appendix VIII to IX)
+15.4.2.2.1 DELAMINATION (See APPENDICES VIII to IX)

-- a) If the average delamination of the 5-piece verification sample [refer to Section 15.2.2.2c) iv)] exceeds 10%, the half-shift of held production from which the samples were drawn shall be deemed to be "OUT-OF-CONTROL" for delamination. - b) When operating under Level II sampling, the first half-shift of production is permitted to be evaluated using verification sampling [refer to Section 15.2.2.2c) iv)].
-Otherwise, the first half-
+- a) If the average delamination of the 5-specimen verification sample [refer to Section 15.2.2.2 c) iv)] exceeds 10%, the half-shift of held production from which the samples were drawn shall be deemed to be "OUT-OF-CONTROL" for delamination. - b) When operating under Level II sampling, the first half-shift of production is permitted to be evaluated using verification sampling [refer to Section 15.2.2.2 c) iv)].
+Otherwise, the first half-shift of production shall also be deemed to be "OUT-OF-CONTROL" for delamination.

-- c) If the average delamination of the 5-piece verification sample [refer to Section 15.2.2.2c) iv)] is less than or equal to 10%, the half-shift of held production from which the samples were drawn, and the first half-shift of production if operating under Level II sampling, shall be deemed to be "IN-CONTROL" for delamination. - d) If four or more consecutive half-shifts of production are deemed to be "OUT-OF-CONTROL" for delamination, the process shall be deemed "OUT-OF-CONTROL" for delamination and shall be re-qualified for delamination as specified with Section 13.5c).
+- c) If the average delamination of the 5-specimen verification sample [refer to Section 15.2.2.2 c) iv)] is less than or equal to 10%, the half-shift of held production from which the specimens were drawn, and the first half-shift of production if operating under Level II sampling, shall be deemed to be "IN-CONTROL" for delamination. - d) If 4 or more consecutive half-shifts of production are deemed to be "OUT-OF-CONTROL" for delamination, the process shall be deemed "OUT-OF-CONTROL" for delamination and shall be requalified for delamination as specified in Section 13.5 c).

-15.4.2.2.2 FINGERJOINT ULTIMATE TENSILE STRENGTH (UTS) (See Appendix X)
+15.4.2.2.2 FINGERJOINT ULTIMATE TENSILE STRENGTH (UTS) (See APPENDIX X)